AI Workforce

 |---|---|---|

-| Decision-Makers | Executives, managers | Strategic oversight, ethical judgment |
+| Decision-makers | Executives, managers, board members, policy leaders | Strategic oversight, ethical judgment, accountability for outcomes |

-| Specialists | Doctors, engineers, analysts | Apply domain knowledge with AI support |
+| Specialists | Doctors, engineers, analysts, researchers, legal professionals | Apply domain knowledge with AI support, exercise professional judgment |

-| Operators | Factory staff, call center agents | Supervise and interact with AI systems |
+| Operators | Factory staff, fleet supervisors, contact center agents, fulfillment workers | Supervise and interact with AI and robotic systems, handle exceptions |

 Robots